kyle-tennison/onpy/README.md

 Pyshape is a python-based, high level interface to building 3D models in [Onshape](https://onshape.com)—a cloud based CAD system.

 In Pyshape you can:

 - Build 2D sketches
 - Extrude to create 3D geometries
 - Interface with other OnShape features

 ## Installation & Authentication

-You can install onpy with pip:
+You can install OnPy with pip:

 ```
 pip install onpy
 ```

-The first time you run onpy, you will need to load your [OnShape developer keys](https://dev-portal.onshape.com/keys). onpy will automatically prompt you the first time it runs.
+The first time you run OnPy, you will need to load your [OnShape developer keys](https://dev-portal.onshape.com/keys).
+OnPy will automatically prompt you the first time it runs.
 You can trigger this dialogue with:

 ```
 $ python -c "from onpy import Client;Client()"